The Flash (film): Pre-production

 Michael Keaton entered early negotiations in June 2020 to reprise his role as Bruce Wayne / Batman from director Tim Burton's films Batman (1989) and Batman Returns (1992).
 The Flash was set to disregard the subsequent Batman films that did not feature Keaton—Batman Forever (1995) and Batman & Robin (1997)—and was reaffirmed to introduce the multiverse to the DCEU, with Keaton's version of the character originating from an alternate universe Barry creates in the film.
 Filming was eyed to begin in the first quarter of 2021, depending on COVID-19 protocols.
 Fisher discussed his role as Cyborg in the film with Muschietti that month before Warner Bros. set a two-week shoot for Fisher to film what was referred to as a cameo appearance alongside other Justice League actors.
 Fisher said the studio offered him only a fraction of his traditional salary to reprise the role.
 In August, Keaton was confirmed to be appearing in the film, and Affleck agreed to reprise his version of Batman.
 Muschietti explained that the film would introduce the idea of the multiverse to general audiences by featuring multiple versions of characters and acknowledging past DC film franchises as alternate universes.
 It was important for Muschietti to include Affleck in the film since his version of Batman is the "baseline" for the DCEU, and he felt the introduction of Keaton's Batman would not work as well without first seeing the Flash's relationship with Affleck's Batman.
-Affleck chose to return after retiring from the role because he would have a more minor role in the film.
+Affleck chose to return after retiring from the role because he would have a smaller role in the film.